Automobile Dacia: 1990s

 The cars of 1992 to 1994 are curiosities: although efforts were obviously being made to renew the model range, there were numerous stylistic hangovers from the quad-lamped models.
 Thus, the last of the 1983-designed dashboards were seen in 1994 although a new dashboard had been seen on some model ranges since 1987.
 Similarly, although the CN1 restyling eliminated anachronisms such as a kink upwards at the C-pillar and a rubber rear spoiler, it was not applied consistently.

 The 1994 facelift was known within the industry as CN2.
 A reprojected front end was distinguished by a horizontal metal line in the grille.
 There were new headlamps, a new radiator grille, and front and rear bumpers.
 Inside, there was a new dashboard for the base models, while the top-of-the-range cars had luxuries such as body-coloured bumpers, rear head restraints, a radio-cassette, hubcaps, and the ever-present CN1 dashboard, this time in black plastic.
 This model was not to stay in production for very long; in 1995 the CN3 type was introduced.
 Practically the only differences were those of trim level and the radiator grille.

 From late 1994 little attention was paid to the improvement of the 1310 range, as Dacia launched a new model, the Dacia Nova.
 This was a compact saloon/sedan or hatchback with a three-box design.
 The design was rather outdated, because development work had started in 1983.
-The Nova is a 100% Romanian design, started after the end of any French involvement in Dacia.
+The Nova started after the end of any French involvement in Dacia.
 The model was unpopular, due to reliability and rustproofing issues.
 However, after improvements in 1996, the Nova became more often seen on Romanian roads.
 In 1998 a seven-seater prototype was produced using the panels and windows from the standard Nova saloon.

 In 1998, the anniversary year of three decades of production since the first Dacia rolled off the assembly line, vehicle number 2,000,000 emerged from the plant; this year saw the last restyling of the 1310.
 It was known as CN4 and involved a comprehensive restyling of the front end, new door handles, and a lightly restyled rear view mirror.
 The estate version was fitted with larger tail lights.
 Even though the model was over thirty years old, it sold exceptionally well due to a starting price of about 4,200 euros and high availability of parts.
 "Goodies" such as a fuel-injection also helped keep the model relatively modern.